Why Meghan Markle & Prince Harry Won't Be Going On A Honeymoon Right Away

 While others are focused on the details of the royal wedding, there's some of us who want to know all about Meghan Markle and Prince Harry's honeymoon.
 Unfortunately, E! reports that the newest royal couple is postponing their honeymoon for the time being.

-In a statement from Kensington Palace spokesman Jason Knauf explained, “The couple will be going on honeymoon, but not straightaway.
+In a statement from Kensington Palace spokesman Jason Knauf explained, “The couple will be going on honeymoon, but not straight away.
 They will have their first engagement as a married couple in the week after the wedding.”
-Yes, it's royal work that's keeping them from going away after their May 19 wedding.
+Yes, it's royal work that's keeping them from going away after their 19th May wedding.
 Clearly, Markle was not kidding around when she said she wanted to "hit the ground running" once she officially became a royal.

 Advertisement